-Traction control active: Flashes when the Traction control system is active.
-If the light remains on, have the system serviced immediately, refer to the Driving chapter for more information.
+Traction controlTM AdvanceTrac® active (if equipped): Illuminates when the Traction controlTM system is active.
+It will be lit for a minimum of four seconds or for the duration of the Traction ControlTM event, refer to the Driving chapter for more information.